co-cddo/open-standards/docs/index.md

 ---
+layout: post
-title: Welcome to the Standards Hub
+title: Welcome to the Standards Hub - post layout
 permalink: /
 ---

 ## Welcome to GitHub Pages